Andrea N. Perez

 • Past Chair and Council Member, Dallas Bar Association Entertainment, Arts, and Sports Law Section

-• Secretary, Texas Accountants and Lawyers for Artists (TALA)
+• Board Member, Texas Accountants and Lawyers for Artists (TALA)

 • 2023 Cohort Member, Business Council for the Arts Leadership Institute